-For the present study, we developed a one-stage analytical model with study-level random effects for each intervention and control group.
-In contrast, our previous analysis included a single study-level covariate which gave less weight to the individual study effects and potentially underestimated the between study variance.
-This change in analytical approach had little effect in most of our analyses, except that which examined patients with CKD.
-In that analysis one study (contributing 15 patients) suggested that self-monitoring increases systolic BP by 41.2 mmHg, compared to the remaining 7 studies (contributing 292 patients) which showed a 5.1 mmHg reduction at 12-month follow-up.
-Since the present analysis gives more weight to individual studies, our combined findings were drawn towards the null whereas in our previous paper they were not.
-Such subgroup analyses, with very small sample sizes and imprecise point estimates should be interpreted with caution.
+to the remaining 7 studies (contributing 292 patients) which showed a 5.1 mm Hg reduction at 12-month follow-up.
+Since the present analysis gives more weight to individual studies, our combined findings were drawn toward the null whereas in our previous paper they were not.15 Such subgroup analyses, with very small sample sizes and imprecise point estimates should be interpreted with caution.
 Indeed, differences between results at 6-month and 12-month follow-up could be explained by the larger number of studies and participants available for assessment of outcomes at 6-month follow-up.

-The nature of interventions categorised as high and low intensity were quite heterogeneous and significantly more patients and trials would be required to identify exactly which type of co-interventions is most effective in which condition.
+The nature of interventions categorized as high and low intensity were quite heterogeneous and significantly more patients and trials would be required to identify exactly which type of co-interventions is most effective in which condition.
 Included studies had rates of follow-up which varied between 58% and 99% with most studies following-up around 90% of participants.

 Our previous analysis using this dataset suggested the impact of differential follow-up in individual studies was negligible.
+15

-Studies included in this review used various different measurement protocols for both clinic and home BP readings (e.g. number of readings, days, period of rest prior to measurement, etc.).
-Where individual BP readings were available from each included study, the definition of clinic and home BP was standardised (clinic BP = mean of the second and third readings; home BP = mean of six days of readings, after discarding the first day's readings).
-However, for the majority of studies this standardisation was not possible.
-Whilst this may have affected the absolute values for blood pressure reported in each trial, we do not think this would have affected the overall findings, since each randomised group were subjected to the same measurement procedures within each study.
+Studies included in this review used various different measurement protocols for both clinic and home BP readings (e.g., number of readings, days, period of rest prior to measurement, etc.).
+Where individual BP readings were available from each included study, the definition of clinic and home BP was standardized (clinic BP = mean of the second and third readings; home BP = mean of 6 days of readings, after discarding the first day's readings).
+However, for the majority of studies this standardization was not possible.
+Whilst this may have affected the absolute values for BP reported in each trial, we do not think this would have affected the overall findings, since each randomized group were subjected to the same measurement procedures within each study.
 Our analyses also took into account random treatment effects across studies, which could include those brought about by varying measurement protocols between studies.